VortexViking/VortexViking/README.md

 - 👋 Hi, I’m @VortexViking
-- 👀 I’m interested in ... .bat and pythom
+- 👀 I’m interested in ... .bat and python
-- 🌱 I’m currently learning pythin
+- 🌱 I’m currently learning python
 - ⚡ Fun fact: I love RGB
 - 🎥 Iam a youtuber (youtube.com/@IamVortexViking)
+- 🍎 i do not like macOS
 -

 <!---